gaural-rathod07/HR-Analytics-Dashboard_07/README.md

 ## 🪙 Dataset Credit
 Dataset: [HR Analytics Dataset by Anshika2301 on Kaggle](https://www.kaggle.com/datasets/anshika2301/hr-analytics-dataset)
 License: [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)
-This dataset is publicly available and free to use for analysis and educational purposes.
+This dataset is publicly available under the CC0 license and has been used for analysis and educational purposes.

 ---